PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.12.0-beta (2021-09-11)
+* New ball type: Rubber band balls!
+They're very bouncy, and increase in value with each bounce.

 ### v1.11.6-beta (2021-09-10)
 * New UI feature: Add toggle in stats panel to show how often each target or slot is hit.